verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 Verrazzano system OpenSearch cluster as a tracing backend.

 Before creating the Jaeger instance, create a secret containing the OpenSearch user name and password.
-Jaeger will use these credentials to connect to OpenSearch:
+Jaeger will use these credentials to connect to OpenSearch.

 ```
 $ kubectl create secret generic jaeger-secret \